Chris Henry (wide receiver)

-Chris Henry (May 17, 1983 – December 17, 2009) was an American football wide receiver who played five seasons in the National Football League (NFL) for the Cincinnati Bengals.
-He played college football at West Virginia and was drafted by the Bengals in the third round of the 2005 NFL Draft.
+Christopher Henry (May 17, 1983 – December 17, 2009) was an American professional football player who was a wide receiver for five seasons with the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the West Virginia Mountaineers and was selected by the Bengals in the third round of the 2005 NFL draft.

-Henry died on December 17, 2009, when he was dragged from a moving truck that his fiancée was driving after a verbal altercation.
+Henry died on December 17, 2009, when he fell out the back of a moving truck after having a domestic dispute with his fiancée.
 An autopsy revealed that Henry had developed chronic traumatic encephalopathy (CTE) during his playing career due to repetitive hits to the head.
-Because CTE can only be diagnosed in an autopsy and Henry was still active in the NFL when he died, Henry represented the first case where an active player had died and could be diagnosed with CTE.
+Because CTE can only be definitively diagnosed in an autopsy and Henry was still active in the NFL when he died, Henry represented the first case where an active player had died and could be diagnosed with CTE.

-Early years
+Early life

 Henry was born to Carolyn Lee and David Henry in Belle Chasse, Louisiana.
 He attended Belle Chasse High School where he was named New Orleans small schools offensive player of the year during his senior year.
 During that season the Fighting Cardinals made it to the Louisiana AAA State championship game, which was played at the Louisiana Superdome.
 Henry also excelled in basketball and track.

 College career

 Henry enrolled at West Virginia University in 2002, spending his first season as a redshirt.
 In 2003, he earned Big East Conference freshman of the year and All-Big East second-team honors for catching 41 passes and gaining 1,006 yards and scoring 10 touchdowns.
 He also became the second player in school history to record over 1,000 receiving yards in one season (behind David Saunders), and his 24.5 yards per reception are the third most in a season in school history.
 Henry's best game was a career-high performance of 209 yards and two touchdowns against Syracuse.
 His career-long reception came against Rutgers that season, an 83-yard reception.

 In 2004, Henry started seven games and caught 52 passes for 872 yards with 12 touchdowns.
-After catching three passes in a 30–18 loss to Florida State in the 2005 Gator Bowl, Henry announced that he would enter the 2005 NFL Draft.
+After catching three passes in a 30–18 loss to Florida State in the 2005 Gator Bowl, Henry announced that he would enter the 2005 NFL draft.

 During Henry's sophomore season, he was ejected from a game at Rutgers University due to multiple unsportsmanlike conduct penalties and was suspended for the season finale against the University of Pittsburgh.
 His former Mountaineers coach, Rich Rodriguez, stated that he was "an embarrassment to himself and the program" for his conduct.

 Henry majored in athletic coaching education.

-Accomplishments

 Henry was the third player in Mountaineers' history to average more than twenty yards per catch for his career.
 Henry's 1,878 career receiving yards is eighth most in school history, while his 93 receptions are the 14th most.
 His 22 touchdown receptions are also second most in school history.
 Henry's six career 100-yard receiving games is tied for third most in school history.